seanboyce/hemwarriors/README.md

 ESP8266 must be running NodeMCU.

 Main files are for the robot proper.
 Remote files are for a small wifi remote that connects to it.
+IoT files are a demo of remote sensing technology, the robot sends data to Ubidots.